oamg/leapp/docs/source/actor-rhel7-to-rhel8.md

 ## Writing tests for an actor

-[Read the tutorial](unit-testing) for writing an running unit and component tests
+[Read the tutorial](unit-testing) for writing and running unit and component tests

 ## Best practices